Bayesianize Fuzziness in the Statistical Analysis of Fuzzy Data

+However, the use of rating scales is just one example where fuzzy data analysis can be conveniently applied.
+While it is widely assumed that data from random experiments can be numerically represented, several research contexts yield imprecise data that cannot be adequately expressed on a standard numerical scale.
+Although some researchers simplify their models to avoid this issue, fuzzy random variables (or random fuzzy numbers) offer a natural way to model both randomness and fuzziness in real-world evaluations.
+Nevertheless, as in any area of mathematical and statistical modeling, a solid theoretical foundation is crucial.
+In particular, inference based on random fuzzy numbers needs to be framed within a probabilistic structure, ensuring that methodologies for imprecise data are statistically well-justified.

-Despite the availability of numerous fuzzy statistical tools designed to handle fuzzy data, a consistent and comprehensive framework for their statistical analysis is still missing.
+That said, despite the availability of numerous statistical tools designed to handle fuzzy data, a consistent and comprehensive framework for their statistical analysis is still lacking.
 In particular, a general methodology comparable to the Generalized Linear Models (GLMs) framework in traditional statistics has yet to be developed.
-Although these methods are firmly grounded in measure-theoretic principles \cite{kratschmer2001unified, gil2006overview}, their practical use is limited by the absence of general operational parametric probability models for fuzzy random variables.
+Although the fuzzy methods developed so far are firmly grounded in measure-theoretic principles \cite{kratschmer2001unified, gil2006overview}, their practical use is limited by the absence of general operational parametric probability models for fuzzy random variables.
 Furthermore, the lack of a unified inferential framework that provides broadly applicable asymptotic results adds to the challenges of their implementation \cite{gonzalez2009simulation}.